phalcon-orphanage/docs/zh/reference/loader.rst

 If '../processes/important-process.php' is a valid file, an external user could execute the file without authorization.

-To avoid these or most sophisticated attacks, :doc:`Phalcon\\Loader <../api/Phalcon_Loader>` removes any invalid character from the class name reducing the possibility of being attacked.
+To avoid these or most sophisticated attacks, :doc:`Phalcon\\Loader <../api/Phalcon_Loader>` removes invalid characters from the class name, reducing the possibility of being attacked.

 注册命名空间（Registering Namespaces）
 --------------------------------------
-If you're organizing your code using namespaces, or external libraries do so, the registerNamespaces() provides the autoloading mechanism.
+If you're organizing your code using namespaces, or external libraries do so, the :code:`registerNamespaces()` method provides the autoloading mechanism.
 It takes an associative array, which keys are namespace prefixes and their values are directories where the classes are located in.
-The namespace separator will be replaced by the directory separator when the loader try to find the classes.
-Remember always to add a trailing slash at the end of the paths.
+The namespace separator will be replaced by the directory separator when the loader tries to find the classes.
+Always remember to add a trailing slash at the end of the paths.

 .. code-block:: php